 Note the use of the ampersand when names are joined in parentheses.

-Subsequent citations of the same source require only the first name, followed by the Latin abbreviation et al. (and others):
+Anytime you’re citing a source by three or more authors, list just the first name followed by the Latin abbreviation et al. (and others):

 Notice that the abbreviation is not italicized.